gw-ospo/oss-licensing/lessons/intro.md

 However, as she digs deeper, she realizes that the code repository contains several files with different licenses, some of which she's never encountered before.
 She starts to wonder:

 - Am I allowed to use and modify this code for my research?
-- hat are the legal implications of distributing my work that includes this third-party software?
+- What are the legal implications of distributing my work that includes this third-party software?
 - If I make changes to the code, can I share those changes with others?
 - What if I want to use parts of this code in a future commercial project?